runningt/Nordsec-task/README.md

 ### Solution notes:

 #### Database
 I was considering SQL and NoSQL (key/value store) to store files info.
-Finally **Hybrid approach was used**
+Finally **Hybrid approach** with Redis is used

 #### SQL Database - MySQL
 The architecture is rather not complicated.
 All **distinct** file records are processed and stored in one table with following schema